Keyuan125/Class-Registration-Platform/ProjectDescription.md

 We’ll store student, course, professor, enrollment, and account information into our database.

 ### Basic Functions
 Our website will allow students to search, register, and drop classes; allow administrators to perform any tasks(including delete course, overwrite registration, etc).
-Other than these, we plan to add multiple components to our website to help students make decisions.
-First, students can search courses with CRN, course name, department, etc. Once the students find a course, we will provide them with professor’s information, course information.
-If students select the course, our application will allow students to visualize the current schedule with their other courses.
-With this functionality, we think we will be able to give our students a great experience.

 ### Creative Component

+We plan to add multiple components to our system to help students make decisions while browsing courses.
+- Our system allow keyword search and advanced search.
+If students are casually looking for some courses that they are interested in, they can use keyword search and type in any related words.
+If they know what they need, they can do advanced search by selecting CRN, department, etc.
+- The system will provide all of the information related to the courses.
+Once students find a course they're intereted in, we will provide them with professor’s information and course information, such as ratings and GPA distribution.
+- Our system also helps student manage their schedule.
+If students select the course, our system will allow students to visualize the current calendar.

+With these functionalities, we think we will be able to give our students a great experience.

 ### Web Page: